Do you have questions?

 Can feline leukemia be treated?

-ANSWER: NO. Currently there is no cure for an infected cat.
+NO. Currently, there is no cure for an infected cat.
 If you have an infected cat, it is not recommended that you bring another cat into the household.
 It’s also important to make sure infected cats are not let outdoors where they could potentially spread the disease.